kdeguzm3/DeepDiveJS/README.md

 ### Method: diver()

-        The diver method will add a new div element to the target and immediately makes the resulting div the target.
-It only takes one argument.
+        The diver() method will add a new div element to the target and immediately makes the resulting div the target.
 <details>

-* DOM selectors: The third argument will be a list of selectors to be assigned to the new element, separated by whitespace.
+* DOM selectors: This argument will be a list of selectors to be assigned to the new element, separated by whitespace.

 example: